graille/personal_blog/content/posts/Digital communications/Doppler Effect/doppler_effect_3.md

 ---
-title: "Doppler effect: Effect on Telecommunications"
+title: "Doppler effect 3/3: Effect on Telecommunications"
 draft: true
 libraries: ['katex']
 ---

-# Space telecommunications
+# Effect on a signal

-# Multi-path telecommunications
+Let's consider a basic signal with the